This Almond Roca recipe is a copycat version of the popular candy! Made with just 4 ingredients, it’s easy, delicious, and no baking required.

 You’ve probably seen Roca candy at ALL the major supermarkets, especially around the holiday season.
-Almond Roca is a thick and hard toffee, with chopped almonds mixed in and on top.
+Almond Roca is a hard toffee with chopped almonds mixed in and on top.
 It’s often also coated with a thick layer of chocolate.

 Almond Roca differs from English toffee, as the latter does NOT contain any almonds, and is often a softer texture.